janastu/blog.janastu.org/_posts/2020-09-05-annotating-audio.md

 ---
 layout: post
 title:  "Papad Annotating Audio"
-description: "Papad aims to be the audio visual publishing platform for the low literates, without barriers of knowing to read and write."
+excerpt: "Papad aims to be the audio visual publishing platform for the low literates, without barriers of knowing to read and write."
 categories: [ web annotation, papad, audio annotation ]
 author: janastu
 featured: true